cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 Note that these spatial aggregations are possible as we have the ZIP code of the household from Q4 of the survey.
-Our current rule-of-thumb is to discard any estimate (whether at a county, MSA, HRR, or state level) that is comprised of less than 100 survey responses.
+Our current rule-of-thumb is to discard any estimate (whether at a county, MSA, HRR, or state level) that is based on fewer than 100 survey responses.
 When our geographical mapping data indicates that a ZIP code is part of multiple geographical units in a single aggregation, we assign weights to each of these units and proceed as described below, but with uniform participation weights ($$w^{\text{part}}_i=1$$ for all $$i$$).

 In a given temporal-spatial unit (for example, daily-county), let $$X_i$$ and
 $$Y_i$$ denote number of ILI and CLI cases in the household, respectively